By cargo properties, they can be divided into

-Including living animals, goods that are dangerous or need temperature control.
+Including living animals, goods that are dangerous or need temperature control (which need special type of shipping containers).
 For example, some chemicals are dangerous goods, and seafood that requires refrigeration and freezing during the whole-course cold chain transportation.

 Perishable or hazardous goods are subject to different regulations, compared to general cargo.
 They have to pass through various inspections and need to meet numerous requirements, and not every airline can accept these items.

 Make sure that you advise in detail about special goods you want to ship.
 Because leaving out any detail might lead to penalties/extra fees and denial of shipment.

 Sometimes you choose delivery by air no matter what the cargo type is.
 The manufacturing process delayed, or a market opportunity right now, or you are pushed by your customers, makes you have to choose air shipping.

 You can plan ahead to avoid most cases, but there are always circumstances out of control.

 4. Prohibited Items